The Dyonne Lewis Show

 GROUP PASSES & FUNDRAISING

-Contact us to pre-schedule your screening at least seven days in advance of your arrival.
-We cater for groups on cultural excursions: including a business, club, church, non-profit, organization, school, and community centre.
-From media tours for co-op students to on-camera Zoom training for employees and/or volunteers, ask about our workshops, and join us..
+We cater for groups on cultural excursions: including a business, club, church, non-profit, professional organization, school, and community centre.
+From media tours for co-op students to on-camera Zoom training for employees and/or volunteers, ask about our workshops.
 Fundraising opportunities are available for groups of 6 or fewer.
-As a Film Festival with a charitable cause, digital storytelling is the ace that we have up our sleeve.
+Ask about Video "Fundraising" for your charitable cause.

 BACK TO STAGE 2 OPENING

 TDLS team is here to help, period.
-If you are advanced in years or have underlying health conditions and require accommodation, simply ask and we are more than happy to assist you.
+If you are advanced in years or have underlying health conditions and require accommodation, simply ask and we are more than happy to help.
 Please fill out the form below and someone will be in contact with you soon.

-Submit this form to let us know how we can help you during this stage three opening in Ontario during this time of mandatory mask wearing inside public buildings.
+Submit this form to let us know how we can accommodate you or your group in this roll back to stage two opening in Toronto, Ontario during this sensitive time, where everyone is operating with heightened vigilance to stop the spread of Covid-19.

 How it All Started —